daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_advancedtutorial.md

 ## 1. Introduction

-After you have completed our first tutorial, whose result is a functional order management application, **OMNIA Advanced Tutorial** focus on advanced behaviour modeling and data analysis.
+After you have completed our first tutorial, whose result is a functional order management application, now is time to take ou **Advanced Tutorial**, that focuses on advanced behaviour modeling and data analysis.

 In *advanced behaviours* area, we will explore how to comunicate with **OMNIA's native API**, in order to improve the user experience, and an external API.
 As a external API, [Discogs](https://www.discogs.com/developers/) was chosen for this example.